Practising mindfulness boosts your mental wellness. Here are tips on how to cultivate mindfulness and by staying in the present moment.

 At any time when you are feeling stressed, anxious or out of balance, simply take a moment to return your attention to your breath as above.
 Several minutes are enough to create some space and relief in your day.

 How many of us live moment to moment without any pause?
 If we do not take time to savour the present, we will find that time passes us by too quickly.
 So slow down, be mindful and savour the moment by involving all your bodily senses.
 Like the above exercise, start to immerse yourself in each moment, every day.
 Appreciate the cup of tea in your hands and enjoy every sip.
 Stop to notice the shape, curve and texture of a flower petal.
 Feel the gentle caress of a breeze on your arm.
+Spare five minutes of your day to take a walk in a peaceful environment: for example, HDB void decks in the wee hours of the morning before you head for work, or a detour through the town park on your way back from lunch.
+Allow yourself to relax and stroll.
+Enjoy the act of walking, and be conscious of each step you place on the ground.
 Instead of hurrying through to the next activity, allow yourself to experience each moment for what it is, and tap into a space of happiness and calm wherever you are.

 While practising mindfulness, thoughts often arise or intrude as distractions.
 Your mind may wander and attempt to take you away from the present moment.
 Thoughts such as “This is boring” or “What shall I eat later?” or “Am I doing this right?” will wrestle for your attention.
 When this happens, be a witness and observer to each thought instead.
 Allow each thought to pass by without engaging in further thought or judgment, then refocus your attention back to your breath or the present moment.
 Over time, you will train your mind to be at rest and be open to whatever arises without being reactive.